citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 Yes!
 We aren't dead!
 First off, we do apologize for the wait, we are still lacking a full time writer.
 In the meantime, Citra community moderator [autumnburra](https://community.citra-emu.org/u/autumnburra/summary) and developer [FearlessTobi](https://community.citra-emu.org/u/fltobi/summary) have come together with the assistance of another community moderator, [SleepingSnake](https://community.citra-emu.org/u/sleepingsnake/summary), to provide you, the Citra community, with this awesome report on all the changes we’ve had in Citra since 2020 Q2!

-If you keep up to date with messages posted in the ‘#development’ channel in our [Discord server](https://citra-emu.org/discord/), you may already be aware of some of these!
+If you keep up to date with messages posted in the `#development` channel in our [Discord server](https://citra-emu.org/discord/), you may already be aware of some of these!
 But nevertheless, this is a read that you’re not gonna want to miss out on!

 # Contents